spidernet-io/spiderpool/docs/README.md

 * Enhanced network connectivity

-  Spiderpool establishes seamless connectivity between Pods and host machines, ensuring smooth functioning of Pod health checks.
+  As we known, native CNI of macvlan ipvlan SR-IOV has lots of communication limits.
+However, Spiderpool establishes seamless connectivity between Pods and host machines, ensuring smooth functioning of Pod health checks.
 It enables Pods to access services through kube-proxy or eBPF-based kube-proxy replacement.
 Additionally, it supports advanced features like IP conflict detection and gateway reachability checks.
 The network of Multi-cluster could be connected by a same underlay network, or [Submariner](https://github.com/submariner-io/submariner) .

 * eBPF enhancements